 The Emergency Operations Center (EOC) will be activated during emergency situations.
-The President/Superintendent or his/her designated representative will activate the EOC.
+The President/Superintendent, Chief of Police, or his/her designated representative will activate the EOC.
 The EOC may be staffed by one or more key administrators depending on the situation and response.
-The EOC staff will direct the college's response to the emergency situation, coordination with outside agencies and requests for outside support.
-The EOC staff will be aided in their duties by Building Evacuation Coordinators (BECs), and Building Evacuation Leaders (BELs) that are trained response personnel from the college employees.
+The EOC staff will direct the college's response to the emergency, coordination with outside agencies and requests for outside support.
+The EOC staff will be aided in their duties by Building Evacuation Coordinators (BECs) and Building Evacuation Leaders (BELs) that are trained response personnel from among college employees.

-Primary EOC: Administration Building, Room A103 (Board Room).
-The EOC staff and duties include:
+Primary EOC: Administration Building, Room A103 (Old Board Room).
+The EOC staff and duties include, but are not limited to:

-- Composed of key administrators and record keepers. - Declares major emergency in the event of earthquake, explosion, flood, etc. - Assesses overall disaster based on reports from area managers. - Initiates emergency notification chain (call back of employees). - Mobilized additional staff to heavily damaged areas. - "All-Clear" when the event or disaster is over.
+- Composed of key administrators and record keepers. - Declares major emergency in the event of earthquake, explosion, flood, etc. - Assesses overall disaster based on reports from area managers. - Initiates emergency notification chain (call back of employees). - Mobilized additional staff to heavily damaged areas. - Manages all aspects of the incident - "All-Clear" when the event or disaster is over.

 ALL press releases will be prepared by the Director of Marketing & Communications.
-In absence of this person, the key administrator will designate an individual responsible for this function.
+In absence of this person, the designated administrator-in-charge will designate an individual responsible for this function.